Polish minority in the Czech Republic: In Czechoslovakia (1920–1938)

-In Poland (1938–39)
+In Poland (1938–1939)

-On 1 October 1938 Zaolzie was annexed by Poland following the Munich Conference.
+On 1 October 1938, Trans-Olza was annexed by Poland following the Munich Conference.
 The Polish Army, commanded by General Władysław Bortnowski, annexed an area of 801.5 km2 (309.5 mi2) with a population of 227,399.
-The Polish side argued that Poles in Zaolzie deserved the same rights as Germans in the Munich Agreement.
+The Polish side argued that Poles in Trans-Olza deserved the same rights as Germans in the Munich Agreement.
 The vast majority of the local Polish population enthusiastically welcomed the change, seeing it as a liberation and a form of historical justice.
 But they quickly changed their mood.
 The new Polish authorities appointed people from Poland to various positions from which Czechs had been dismissed.
 The Polish language became the sole official language.
 Rapid Polonization followed.
 Czech organizations were dismantled and their activity was prohibited.
 Czech education ceased to exist.
 About 35,000 Czechs emigrated to Czechoslovakia by choice or forcibly.
 The behaviour of the new Polish authorities was different but similar in nature to that of the Czech authorities before 1938.
 Two political factions appeared: socialists (the opposition) and rightists (loyal to the new authorities).
 Leftist politicians and sympathizers were discriminated against and often dismissed from their jobs.
-The Polish political system was artificially implemented in Zaolzie.
+The Polish political system was artificially implemented in Trans-Olza.
 Local Polish people continued to feel like second-class citizens and a majority of them were dissatisfied with the situation after October 1938.
-Zaolzie remained a part of Poland for only eleven months.
+Trans-Olza remained a part of Poland for only eleven months.